jacebenson/docs/src/docs/api/graphql.md

 ## Server Side

 Normally when you need to define a GraphQL server there's loads of things to set up.
-With RedwoodJS (and also TskrBase) all you need to set up is the [GraphQL Schema](/docs/api/schema) and the [Services](/docs/api/services).
+With RedwoodJS (and also Tskr) all you need to set up is the [GraphQL Schema](/docs/api/schema) and the [Services](/docs/api/services).

 ### Default Resolvers